jwbnw/ui-web3-ai/README.md

 ## WIP Solana Hyperdrive Hackathon Project

 Readme is WIP and may be incomplete at times.
-Reach out to repo owner with questions.
+Reach out to repo owner with questions - may be slow to respond.

 ## Local Dev Getting Started